deep4nshu1228/Object-Detection-and-Tracking/README.md

 ### To Run the Program
-Just run the 'Object Tracking.pu' file using python.
+Just run the 'Object Tracking.py' file using python.

 ### Necessary Libraries
  - `opencv-python`